bf4648/alarm-clock/README.md

 * In order to turn the volume up, the crontab user will need to have sudo rights, to make sure of this follow the instructions found @ [how-to-become-sudo](https://www.garron.me/en/linux/visudo-command-sudoers-file-sudo-default-editor.html)

-* Here is a summery of the process:
+* Here is a summery of the process(visudo doc is tab delimited):
 ```
 1. Switch to root, (su root), then run visudo, (as above).
 2  Find where it says "root ALL=(ALL) ALL".